 When starting with a fresh IVF cycle using non-donor embryos the average amount spent is $130,000 – $180,000, and when using donor eggs, the range is from $150,000 – $210,000.
 Although in some cases it could be more less.
 Rather than going in with false expectations it’s best to hope for the best but plan for the worst.

 International Intended Parents

 In addition to the fees incurred by domestic Intended Parents, you will need to put insurance for your newborn in place, also called post-birth insurance.
-There are a few options, but the most costly option would be an additional $30,000 for singleton post-birth insurance.
+There are a few options, but the most costly option would be up to an additional $32,000 for singleton post-birth insurance.
 The cost for twins goes up exponentially.

 While there are no guarantees, we always try to do our best to keep costs under control while making sure that the Surrogate receives the compensation and reimbursement she deserves.

 Here is a detailed list of the costs and fees you can anticipate on your surrogacy journey

 This is a big and complex journey that literally takes a village.
 So, to help simplify the costs and give you a foundation for planning we have created four different categories you can anticipate needing funds for.